 While the iron is important for mom and baby the supplements can be hard on your digestive system.

 Solution.
 Drinking plenty of water and eating fibrous foods may help.
 You may need to ask your care provider about taking a stool softener as well to help ease things along.
 Constant constipation can contribute to hemorrhoids.

 Hemorrhoids are actually a form of varicose veins that occur in the rectum.
 The biggest cause of hemorrhoids during pregnancy is constipation.
 The increased pressure down there can also contribute to the problem.
 Hemorrhoids are often uncomfortable or even downright painful and can even cause bleeding from the area.

+Solution.
 Take measures to prevent constipation to help avoid the issue.
-If you develop hemorrhoids you can use tucks pads, these will also be your best friends post-partum.
+If you develop hemorrhoids you can use tucks pads, these will also be an essential part of your postpartum care kit.
 A warm bath with or without baking soda may also help ease discomfort.

 To collect it you could try using milk savers if you are leaking quite a bit.
 Otherwise, you can try hand expressing colostrum with the permission of your doctor or midwife.
 DO NOT use a breast pump as this could cause you to go into early labor.
 The best person to consult about breastfeeding questions, including collecting colostrum, is your local lactation consultant.

 Despite all these potential uncomfortable symptoms you may get hit with the nesting bug which will make you want to clean and organize despite feeling a bit physically run down!

 There is a certain biological urge that hits many women later in pregnancy to clean and create a safe environment for their soon to arrive baby.
 Just be careful not to overdo it!